All Education is Global

 Pedagogies & Passports

-This fall, in collaboration with World Leadership School, Holton-Arms School will host a conference for teachers and administrators to learn, network, and share approaches for teaching global competencies and connecting classrooms to the world.
+Holton is proud to host the Pedagogies & Passports conference for teachers and administrators to learn, network, and share approaches for teaching global competencies and connecting classrooms to the world.